marchevska/sudachen.github.io/index.md

 Currently I looking for applying my skills and knowledge in machine-human interaction/symbiosis.
 So I doing some projects related to noniuasive interconnection/sensing with human neural system and digital healthcare.
 It means I making not only PC software but both my own hardware and firmware for existing common hardware like fitnes wristbands.

 Scince human neural system and body are variating from one to other it also requires good knowledge in machile learning and data mining.
-So another things I learning and practice in: applied Artifitial Intelligence and common Data Scince.
+So another things I learning and practice in are applied Artifitial Intelligence and common Data Scince.